Smengerl/matrix_display/README.md

 ## Usage

-The display can be used with different software and for various applications from which I will showcase some here.
+The display can be used for various applications.
+Below are some examples:

 ### Clock with NTP sync

-This straightforward example is based on PIO and comes as a standalone application using some standard libraries.
-After being configured to connect to your WiFi, it will get current time from NTP servers and then continously show the current time.
+A simple standalone application that syncs time via NTP and displays it on the LED matrix

 #### Prerequisites